exinnet/tclip/README.md

 ####cli
 ```
 Usage: tclip [options] [-s] <source_file> [--] [args...]
 -s<path>   the path of source file
 -d<path>   the path of destination file
 -w<int>    the width of destination file. default value is 300
 -h<int>    the height of destination file. default value is 180
 -c<path>   the path of config file.
            default path is /usr/local/share/OpenCV/haarcascades/haarcascade_frontalface_alt.xml
 -t<string> the watermark text.
+-C<string> the watermark text color default value is #ffffff.
+-F<int>    the watermark text font(0-7) default value is 0.
+-X<int>    the watermark text position x default value is 20.
+-Y<int>    the watermark text position y default value is height - 20.
+-T<int>    the watermark text thinkness default value is 1.
+-S<int>    the watermark text scale default value is 0.8.
 -m         open debug model
 ```

 ###contact